1

 Why Work for Interim HealthCare?

 Founded in 1966, Interim HealthCare is the nation’s first home care company and a leading employer of Caregivers.
 Operating through 300+ offices, our commitment to you is expressed through a family-oriented culture that values and appreciates Caregivers, and a passion to put patients first.
-Join a nationwide network of caregivers who are making a significant difference in the lives of others through the personalized, in house care they provide.
+Join a nationwide network of caregivers who are making a significant difference in the lives of others through the personalized, home-based care they provide.

 Our Certified Nursing Assistants enjoy some excellent benefits: